brettmarl/wct-status/hiker_reports.md

 # 23 SEPTEMBER - TRAIL CONDITION
-Location: 48.6869° N, 123.4103° W
+Location: Carmanah
 Beach accesses on either side of Carmanah lighthouse difficult and dangerous.
 Use the lighthouse ladder on the north side of the point rather than the north beach access.
-Nearly lost a hiker here.
+Nearly lost a hiker there.

 # 14 AUGUST - CAMP
 Location: Tsusiat Falls Campsite South Side